Logging & Sawmilling

 SAWING, EDGING, AND TRIMMING HARDWOOD LUMBER: Putting Theory Into Practice

 Joe Denig, Gene Wengert.
-A manual covering all aspects of sawing, resawing, edging, trimming, & grading hardwood lumber.
-Chapters on: Sawing – basic techniques & rules, log loading & orientation, opening faces & log yield, special procedures, and more; Resawing - general guidelines, basic grading concepts, cant sawing options, resawing cants, and more; Edging – guidelines, objectives, the basics & evaluation; Trimming – suggestions for profitable trimming, and; Grading – the basics, designed especially for novice sawyers, edgermen & trimmermen, and includes grading exercises.
-An essential resource for hardwood producers & others involved or interested in the hardwood industry.
-8-1/2 x 11, 104p, 57 b&w illustrations, 2005.
+A manual covering all aspects of sawing, resawing, edging, trimming, and grading hardwood lumber.
+Chapters on: Sawing – basic techniques and rules, log loading and orientation, opening faces and log yield, special procedures, and more; Resawing - general guidelines, basic grading concepts, cant sawing options, resawing cants, and more; Edging – guidelines, objectives, the basics and evaluation; Trimming – suggestions for profitable trimming, and; Grading – the basics, designed especially for novice sawyers, edgermen and trimmermen, and includes grading exercises.
+An essential resource for hardwood producers and others involved or interested in the hardwood industry.
+8-1/2 x 11, 104p, 57 b&w illustrations, 2005, 2013.

 SMALL SAWMILL HANDBOOK: Doing It Right & Making Money